bykka/dynamoit/docs/index.md

 ## Overview
 It's a simple DynamoDB graphical client written on JavaFX.

-This client allows easily viewing, editing, creating, and deleting of data.
+This client allows easy viewing, editing, creating, and deleting of data.

 The main idea of the client is to reach the required data in a few clicks without thinking a scan or query operation is required for that.

 The client only requires properly configured settings for the AWS CLI tool.
 Read [the official AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) if it is not configured yet.
+Or configure a new remote or local profile manually using the "Create a new profile" dialog.

 ## Features
  * No login required.
 The client uses AWS CLI profiles.